helloabunai/ftrc-eventshuffle/README.md

 - Check the event ID in the URL given exists
 - Check the received, validated vote, does not already exist (no double votes per event)

+*note1: As per the specification, the only identifier provided when creating a vote is "name".
+This was a bit strange to me, as typically names are not unique.
+However, since this is what the specification called for, names are unique in this database and as such are checked as an identifier when a POST request for adding votes is received.
+Normally, the end user will not know their database table entry ID, and I am not suggesting this should be expected in the input for votes; if I were to do this "my way", the vote input JSON should include requirements of name, email, phonenumber fields, as these would reliably identify a specific user.

 #### Data persistence in the production server

 In order to test data persistance between container "power cycles", then run raw docker commands (i.e. don't use any commands in the makefile).